metabase/metabase/docs/developers-guide/driver-changelog.md

 - New feature `:uuid-type` has been added to indicate that this database is able to distinguish and filter against UUIDs.
   Only a few database support native UUID types.
 The default is `false`.

+## Metabase 0.49.22

+- A new optional method `metabase.driver.sql/json-field-length` has been added.
+It should be implemented for all drivers that derive from `:sql` and support the `:nested-field-columns` feature.
+If implemented, Metabase will skip querying large JSON values during the "sync-fields" step that could otherwise slow down the inference of nested field columns and cause Metabase to run out of heap space.

 ## Metabase 0.49.9